 The anti-competitive conduct

-The HCA found that FAST Hungary Kereskedelmi Kft. and its Czech parent company, FAST ČR (together FAST) illegally determined the minimum online resale prices of Casio watches and keyboard instruments during several years.
+The Hungarian Competition Authority ('HCA') found that FAST Hungary Kereskedelmi Kft. and its Czech parent company, FAST ČR (together referred to as 'FAST') illegally determined the minimum online resale prices of Casio watches and keyboard instruments during several years.

 The HCA’s investigation revealed that FAST published lists containing “recommended resale prices” – however, the use of these prices by their online retailers was constantly checked, and in the event of any deviation, the retailers were immediately warned.
 In one case FAST threatened to suspend product supply if the retailer continued to sell watches with a 10% discount.